SteffenSchmittGH/Game-of-Pong/README.md

 ![pong_statemachine](https://github.com/user-attachments/assets/be111dd6-a01f-4e09-9e00-ab2f5efd9f30)

-The Task of the Statemachine is to receive input Events and considering the current state, configure the objects, defined in pong_game.h.
+The Task of the Statemachine is to receive input Events and considering the current state, configure the Signalobjects, read out by the hmi runnable.

 ## UML